What is Microsoft Outlook?

 - When using Outlook for emails, it has the usual features associated with email applications such as Inbox, Outbox, Drafts and Deleted Items.

-- The Calendar element of outlook can be used to keep appointments and plan meetings and can synchronise with other Outlook user’s calendar.
+- The Calendar element of outlook can be used to keep appointments and plan meetings and can synchronise with other Outlook user’s calendars.
 The calendar can be useful for tracking events and important dates, particularly when used with sound alerts and alarms.

 - Tasks are also useful for remembering things you need to do with the ability to set an audible alarm.